StrangeAI96/Machine-Learning-and-Deep-Learning-With-Python/README.md

 ---
 The course is taught by Dr. Amir Zamani Doost.
 ## 📂 Structure
+- `Course Files/` — official notebooks provided by the instructor
-- `Tasks/` — assignments with solutions
+- `Exercise/` — assignments with solutions
 - `Projects/` — applied ML/DL implementations with step-by-step explanations of algorithms

 ---